rolfvreijdenberger/izzum-statemachine/README.md

 ###Battle proven, fully unittested with high code coverage
 Quality first!
 Using industry best practices for writing code with tests to back it up.
 Making use of proven design patterns to allow you to tailor it to your needs.
+Go to the `/tests` directory and execute the command `phpunit -c phpunit.xml` to run the tests.

 It is used in a high load commercial environment with a postgresql backend for one of the best Dutch fiber ISP organisations for their order management system.